UCD-Physics/Advanced-Lab-Website/content/home/beech_hill.md

 From September 2023 the UCD School of Physics has relocated to Beech Hill while the Science Phase III upgrade is in progress.

-Note: from 10th April 2024 a diversion on the walking route will be in place - more retails in link below:
+Note: from 10th April 2024 a diversion on the walking route will be in place - more details in link below: